Headstorm/Interview/interviews/README.md

  # Language Specific Interview Problems

-* Use the language specific directory to implement your solution given the template provided in the form of _Solve.lang_
+* Use the language specific directory(i.e.: ./scala) to implement your solution given the template provided in the form of _Solve.lang_
 * Create a PR to this repository when finished